rapid7/metasploit-framework/GSoC-2017-Mentor-Organization-Application.md

 Please don't use markdown here, we have to copy paste it into a form.
+All answers are limited to 1000 chars.

 --

 **Why does your org want to participate in Google Summer of Code?**

 Most Metasploit contributors are already fairly established in their careers as penetration testers or exploit developers.